 5. Assist in the process of securing and maintaining needed program(s) eligibility documentation for health care benefits and services.

 6. Facilitate coordination of the Veteran’s health care issues within the context of the Veteran’s entire Action plan with team, agency and relevant community providers.

 7. Maintain needed documentation of services rendered to include contacts, units, progress notes, assessments, care plans and outcomes.
 This includes both agency chart and HMIS.

 8. Process expense forms and maintain required spreadsheet/tracking databases from VA and agency (i.e. legal services, SSVF temporary financial assistance (TFA) entries at agency and in HMIS).

 9. Maintain work consistent with Department / Team Quality Assurance Standards.

 Resource Identification / Outreach:

-1. Identify, establish and/or maintain contact with key housing services/resources providers that support permanent housing placement.
+1. Identify, establish and / or maintain contact with key health / health care services/resources providers.

 1. Adhere to Agency and Department policies and procedures.